igorwaw/advent15/README.md

 Task 2 solved with Python.
 Tested with 3.10.8, should work with any Python3

 Extra Python libraries:
-* pygame for task 9
+* pygame for task 6
+* parsimonious for task 7

 ## Tasks